cinemagoer/cinemagoer/docs/devel/test.rst

    tox -e pypy3 -- pytest -k cover

-Or to get a Python prompt under Python 3.5 (with IMDbPY and all dependencies already installed), execute::
+Or to get a Python prompt under Python 3.5 (with Cinemagoer and all dependencies already installed), execute::

    tox -e py35 -- python